multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

     print("\(name) is no more!")
 }

-//The final difference between classes and structs is the way they deal with constants.
+// The final difference between classes and structs is the way they deal with constants.
 If you have a constant struct with a variable property, that property can’t be changed because the struct itself is constant.

-//However, if you have a constant class with a variable property, that property can be changed
+// However, if you have a constant class with a variable property, that property can be changed

-//If you want to stop that from happening you need to make the property constant:
+// If you want to stop that from happening you need to make the property constant

 ```